flipacholas/Architecture-of-consoles/articles/gamecube.Rmd.md

 > On your [Nintendo 64 article](`r ref("nintendo-64")`), you explained that the system has a 64-bit CPU, but the Gamecube one is 32-bit.
 Did Nintendo downgrade their console?

-Indeed Gekko implements a 32-bit PowerPC architecture, while the MIPS R4300i can switch between 32-bit and 64-bit mode (albeit the latter was hardly used).
+Indeed Gekko implements a 32-bit PowerPC specification, while the MIPS R4300i can switch between 32-bit and 64-bit mode.
 To answer whether this is an improvement or not, you have to ask yourself: Why would you need '64-bitness'?

-- To address more than 4 GB of memory → The Gamecube doesn't have near that amount of memory locations.
-So this is not a requirement.
+- To address more than 4 GB of memory → The Gamecube doesn't have near that amount of memory locations, so this is not a requirement.
-- To operate larger chunks of data using fewer cycles and bandwidth → That's covered by Gekko's new SIMD instructions and the write-gather pipe, respectively.
+- To operate larger chunks of data using fewer cycles and bandwidth → That's covered by Gekko's new SIMD instructions, the 64-bit FPU and data bus; and the write-gather pipe.
-- When the increased memory requirements are not an issue → 64-bit words take double the amount of memory to store.
-Memory is short on consoles, so none of them can't afford to waste RAM on 64-bit pointers with unused bits, for instance.
-This is one of the reasons N64 games stuck to 32-bit mode (apart from the implied bandwidth requirement).
 - To come up with more advertising terms → Yeah...
 I don't think that persuades people anymore.

-As you can see, the '64-bit' term does not always imply 'faster'.
-The benefits depend on many more factors, since the 'upgrade' also comes with new constraints.
-With Gekko, IBM's engineers demonstrated that they can bring the functionality developers need without altering the word size.
-The result is not perfect, but it will do for this generation.

-In conclusion, this is why you and I can't summarise two complex machines by their 'number of bits'.
+As you can see, the GameCube already enjoys the advantages of 64-bit systems without being called a '64-bit console'.
+This is why you and I can't summarise two complex machines by their 'number of bits'.

 ### Clever memory system